devkodama/PACS-Assistant/README.md

 > For example, if the `W` key is mapped to EI Rotate image, pressing the `W` key will first activate the viewport under the mouse pointer and *then* rotate the image, since that is what you likely intended.

-In order to enable this functionality, you need to tell PACS Assistant (via Settings) which shortcut keys are mapped to which tools in EI.
+In order to enable this functionality, you first need to tell PACS Assistant ([wip] via Settings) which shortcut keys are mapped to which tools in EI.

 ## New keyboard shortcuts

 PACS Assistant provides several new keyboard shortcuts for working with PowerScribe and EI.
-These shortcuts are in effect whenever the mouse pointer is hovering over the EI or PowerScribe windows.
+Most of these keys work when the mouse is hovering over the Powerscribe, EI, and sometimes Epic windows.

 ### CapsLock key

-**CapsLock** turns the microphone on and off.
+**CapsLock** toggles the microphone on and off.

 **Shift-CapsLock** can do one of several things: